krishauser/Klampt/Python/docs/source/Manual-Visualization.rst

 Visualization
 =============================

+Klamp't allows you to easily produce custom interactive visualizations with just a few lines of Python code.
+This is extremely debug

-Klamp't supports two frameworks for producing interactive
+The `klampt.vis <klampt.vis.html>`__ module supports two frameworks for doing so:
-visualizations:

--  Method 1: use the
+-  Method 1: use the builtin *scene manager*.
-   `klampt.vis <klampt.vis.html>`__
-   scene manager.
 -  Method 2: overload
    :class:`~klampt.vis.glinterface.GLPluginInterface`
    and customize the event handling and drawing routines.